AdityaS1426/DebugDataBandits/README.md

 - Atharva & Jacob will aim to finish BankingSystem.
 - Atharva & Jacob will start on SchoolAttendanceSystem.

-## How to Run CarDealershipSimulator
+## How to Run CarDealershipSimulator - Aditya & Arnav
 - Open IntelliJ.
 - Click "Get From Version Control".
 - On our GitHub Repository, click on the green "Code" button.